Financial Planning and Financial Aid Programs

 Merit Scholarships are available to freshmen, non-traditional, transfer and re-admitted students.
 The award amount is determined by the student’s grades, scores, campus residency status and other distinguished characteristics.
 Any student must have at least a 2.0 high school or transfer grade point average in order to be eligible for the scholarship.

-International Scholarships are available to students that are not eligible for federal financial aid due to citizenship status.
-Students in a cost share program or with full sponsorship may not eligible for the International Scholarship.
+International Scholarships are available to students who complete high school at a foreign institution.
+Students in a cost-share program or with full sponsorship may not eligible for the International Scholarship.

 Presbyterian Scholarships are available to students who are active members of the Presbyterian Church (U.S.A.).
 Students must provide documentation from their church confirming their membership.